ryan-lzl/aiperf/artifacts_benchmark/README.md

 # AIperf Benchmark Playbook

 This folder holds the four benchmark runs (aggregation vs disaggregation+router, workloads A and B) for Qwen/Qwen3-0.6B using NVIDIA Dynamo.
-Runs can target either a vLLM-based router or a TRT-LLM-based router; pick the right port forward before starting disaggregation+router tests (see below).
+Runs can target a vLLM-, SGLang-, or TRT-LLM-based router; pick the right port forward before starting disaggregation+router tests (see below).

 ## Shared flags (use in every run)
 ```